 At the heart of our work is the belief that the criminal justice system is biased against poor people and people of color, that justice-involved individuals deserve respect and zealous representation whether or not they can afford an attorney, and that an arrest or a conviction should not be a life sentence because of the impact of so called “collateral consequences.”

 Typically, students work at the Georgia Justice Project office in the historic Old Fourth Ward neighborhood near the Martin Luther King, Jr. Center in downtown Atlanta.
 While we certainly hope that we will be able to be together in person, GJP will decide closer to the start of the summer whether the internship will be virtual or in person.
 If offered an internship position, students should be prepared to be in person in Atlanta.
 Summer internships generally are full-time and last for ten weeks.
 GJP works hard to make sure our students have a wide range of experiences, get to work directly with clients, meet local justice leaders, and participate in educational events.
-Our interns are consistently thrilled with the meaningful work they were able to participate in over the summer and the diverse range of experiences.
+Our interns are consistently thrilled with the meaningful work they are able to participate in over the summer and the diverse range of experiences.

 - Criminal Defense: GJP represents indigent criminal defendants in municipal, state, and superior court (felonies and misdemeanors).
 Students assist with all aspects of a case.
 During the summer, students interview potential clients, gather information from court and police personnel, visit crime scenes, interview witnesses, participate in negotiations with prosecutors, perform legal research, draft and file motions, and observe court proceedings.